 Use brick style cream cheese as the tub versions may be too soft for use with this recipe.

 If possible, use a good quality semi-sweet couverture chocolate.
-It can be substituted with "baking" chocolate or regular chocolate chips.
+It can be substituted with regular chocolate chips.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.